Skin Conditions

 Ingrown toenails

 Ingrown toenails are one of the leading causes of toenail pain.
-It occurs when the side of a toenail grows into the skin.
-This causes the skin to become red, swollen, and painful.
-It can even drain and become infected if left untreated.
-Dr. Manson is an Ingrown Toenail Specialist and often performs multiple ingrown toenail removal procedures daily.
+They occur when the side of a toenail grows into the skin, causing the skin to become red, swollen, and painful.
+If left untreated, they can even drain and become infected.
+Dr. Manson is an ingrown toenail specialist who regularly performs multiple ingrown toenail removal procedures.

 Corns